Apply Now (Note: You must download the application in order to edit it.)

-All applicants meeting program requirements will be scheduled a formal required interview with the Admissions Committee.
-A second interview may be necessary if you are a finalist.
+All applicants who meet the admissions requirements will be scheduled for a mandatory formal interview with the Admissions Committee.
+A second interview might be necessary if you are a finalist.
 This second interview will be with our Center for Advanced Heart Failure physicians.

-Acceptance is contingent upon successful completion of outstanding prerequisites (if any), immunization screening (see below), immigration status clearance, Health Care Provider Basic Life Support/CPR certification, clearance of and mandatory criminal background check.
+Acceptance is contingent upon successful completion of outstanding prerequisites (if any), immunization screening (see below), immigration status clearance, Health Care Provider Basic Life Support/CPR certification, clearance of a mandatory criminal background check.

 Immunizations and Health Records

 All trainees are required to furnish an immunization record.
 Certain exemptions are allowed from immunization requirements.
 The following immunizations and screening tests are required for all trainees.
 UTHealth’s Employee Health Clinic will provide a self-pay option for trainees for various vaccines – https://uthealthservices.com/patient-resources/downloadable-forms/

 - Tuberculin Skin Test – Must be done within the past 12 months, even for those who have received the BCG vaccine as a child.
 If PPD skin test is positive, a chest x-ray documenting no active tuberculosis must be submitted with immunization form;

 - Measles – Two (2) doses of measles vaccine if born after January 1, 1957, administered on or after the first birthday and at least 30 days apart; or lab report of positive rubella titer;

 - Mumps – One dose of mumps vaccine administered on or after the first birthday; or lab report of positive mumps titer.